TheTrueBark/TyranidScreeps2.0/TyranidScreeps2.0.wiki/Memory.md

 @codex-owner role.hauler
 @codex-path Memory.energyReserves

-Records temporary energy reservations for pickup targets.
-Each key is a resource or structure id and the value is the amount currently reserved by haulers.
-`memoryManager.cleanUpEnergyReserves` periodically removes entries when the target no longer exists or contains no energy.
+Stores temporary energy reservations for pickup targets.
+Each key is a resource or structure id and the value is the amount currently promised to haulers, which may temporarily exceed the physical energy present when a forecasted drop or container fill is in progress. `memoryManager.cleanUpEnergyReserves` periodically removes entries when the target no longer exists or has been emptied.

 ### Runtime Settings